angular/angular/aio/content/guide/service-worker-getting-started.md

 A basic understanding of the information in [Introduction to Angular service workers](guide/service-worker-intro).

+<a id="cli-command"></a>

 ## Adding a service worker to your project

-To set up the Angular service worker in your project, use the CLI command `ng add @angular/pwa`.
+To set up the Angular service worker in your project, run the following CLI command.
-It takes care of configuring your application to use service workers by adding the `@angular/service-worker` package along with setting up the necessary support files.

 <code-example format="shell" language="shell">

-ng add @angular/pwa --project &lt;project-name&gt;
+ng add @angular/pwa

 </code-example>

-The preceding command completes the following actions:
+The CLI configures your application to use service workers with the following actions:

 1. Adds the `@angular/service-worker` package to your project.
 1. Enables service worker build support in the CLI.
-1. Imports and registers the service worker in the application module.
+1. Imports and registers the service worker with the application's root providers.
 1. Updates the `index.html` file:
     *   Includes a link to add the `manifest.webmanifest` file
     *   Adds a meta tag for `theme-color`
 1. Installs icon files to support the installed Progressive Web App \(PWA\).
 1. Creates the service worker configuration file called [`ngsw-config.json`](guide/service-worker-config), which specifies the caching behaviors and other settings.

 Now, build the project:

 <code-example format="shell" language="shell">